jtsorlinis/BoidsUnity/README.md

 The simulation uses a uniform spatial grid as an acceleration structure to determine nearest neighbours, as brute force method would cap out at around 50k entities even on GPU.

-Method used is inspired by this NVIDIA presentation: https://on-demand.gputechconf.com/gtc/2014/presentations/S4117-fast-fixed-radius-nearest-neighbor-gpu.pdf
+Method used is inspired by this presentation: https://on-demand.gputechconf.com/gtc/2014/presentations/S4117-fast-fixed-radius-nearest-neighbor-gpu.pdf

 Number of boids before slowdown on my 9700k/2070 Super: